ballissia/personal-web/README.md

 Last Modified on: 11/28/2018
   Changes Include: Dropdown btn functionality in nav.
 Text shadow on heading name.

 Last Modified on: 11/28/2018
   Changes Include: Logo in nav.
     Issues: Unseamless responsive flow.
 Bottom margin not active;

+Last Modified on: 11/29/2018
+  Changes Include: Removed logo from nav due to flow issues.
+May return at later date.